Monica Pledges To Help Incarcerated Ex-Boyfriend C-Murder Be Released From Prison

 Being wrongfully convicted affected the lives of the most important people to me!
 My daughters! @alexischelsea created Forever TRU available now .. hashtag #ForeverTru so that we can see & share you representing !
 Link in Bio

 What do you think about Monica’s promise to help her ex?
+Do you think she will live up to it?

 Comments